Political and Administrative Dichotomy in South Africa: The Principle of Separation of Powers at Local Government Level

 Ntliziywana, P. (2017).
 The Transformation of Local Government Service Delivery in South Africa: The failures and limits of legislating New Public Management.
 A thesis submitted to the Faculty of Law, University of the Western Cape, South Africa.

-Onwuegbuzie, A. J. and Leech, N. L. (2005).
+Onwuegbuzie, A. J. & Leech, N. L. (2005).
 On Becoming a Pragmatic Researcher: Importance of Combining Quantitative and Qualitative Research Methodologies.
 International Journal of Social Research Methodology, Volume 8 Issue 5, pp. 375-387.

 Smith, A. (2016).
-Paradigms of Public Administration In: Paradigms and Public Sector Reform.
-Palgrave Macmillan, Cham
+Paradigms of Public Administration.
+Paradigms and Public Sector Reform.
+Cham: Palgrave Macmillan.

 Svara, J. H. (2001).
 The Myth of the Dichotomy: Complementarity of Politics and Administration in the Past and Future of Public Administration.
 Public Administration Review, Volume 61, No. 2, pp. 176-183.